 72% of consumers reveal that they want to learn about products and services by watching videos, and 84% were convinced to purchase after watching a brand’s video.

 Photos and videos enrich the experience of website visitors.
 However, don’t overdo it.
 Show relevant visual elements that can help your customers make an informed decision, like a short, informative video that explains what solutions your HVAC business offers.

 The use of mobile phones in looking up products and services has surged in recent years.
 Around 57.38% of overall web traffic comes through mobile phones.

-People who want to access your HVAC services likely search for your presence on the internet, so make sure you have a mobile-friendly website that works well on iOS and Android phones.
+People who want to access your HVAC services are likely to search for your presence on the internet, so make sure you have a mobile-friendly website that works well on iOS and Android phones.

 Visible Contact Information and a Clear Call-to-Action Button

 Another important tip on how to get HVAC leads is to keep your contact details easy to see in the same spot on each page.
-Also, make sure you have a visible call-to-action button that tells your prospects what to do next, like “Get a free quote now.”
+Also, ensure you have a visible call-to-action button that tells your prospects what to do next, like “Get a free quote now.”

 Glowing Customer Reviews

 One of the best ways to convince new prospects that you provide exceptional services is by showing five-star reviews from satisfied HVAC customers – something that will make them think, “This HVAC company is amazing!
 I will call them right now.”

 An FAQ Section